UPDATE 5/1/17: *Mol’s surgery is fully funded! She will now be able to receive the surgery she needs and deserves.

 *Molly is an amazing 11 year old girl who lives in India with her 2 co-foster mothers and 11 foster siblings.
-She has Cerebral Palsy and uses an eye-gaze computer to communicate, as her CP affects her speech (she is non-verbal).
+She has cerebral palsy and uses an eye-gaze computer to communicate, as her CP affects her speech (she is non-verbal).
 She is smart, funny, spunky, sensitive, and loving (and so much more!), and many of her siblings call her their best friend.
-She lives in a foster home called Courage Purple, where she is loved by her foster siblings, cat, ayahs (caregivers), nurses, foster moms, and other support staff.
+She lives in a foster home called Courage Purple, where she is loved by her foster siblings, cat, ayahs (caregivers), nurses, 2 co-foster moms, and other support staff.

 Why is this important?

 *Molly uses a wheelchair to get around.
 Recently, one of her hips has been having issues related to her CP (prolapse issues), and it is affecting her ability to sit in her wheelchair for extended lengths of time.
 This requires surgery to correct, before the hip becomes dislocated and even more painful.
 Dislocation can be a common problem for kids with CP, due to low muscle tone and other factors.
 She will need a hip joint re-construction to address the break-down of the joint and allow her to sit in her chair pain-free.
 In India and other countries like it, children with disabilities sometimes aren’t seen as worthy of medical intervention. *Molly is worth it and deserves not to live in pain, for all the reasons listed in the previous sections, and many, many more.